ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureGrep11TestClient.md

 5. Run the GREP11 client code

-## Log in to your Ubuntu KVM guest
+## Start this section in your Ubuntu KVM guest session

-All of the work in this section is performed on your Ubuntu KVM guest, and you are already logged in to it if you have followed this lab without interruption.
+This section starts out in your Ubuntu KVM guest, which is where you should be if you have been doing the lab in order in one sitting.
-If you are not logged in, click on the _Previous_ link at the bottom left of the page, go to the bottom of that page and scroll up just a little bit and you'll see the _ssh_ command to log in.
-Then come back here.
+If you are not logged in, the command to log in is `ssh -p ${Student_SSH_Port} -l student 192.168.22.64`

 ## Install Go